Why We Need More Women in Tech & AV

 How Far Women in Tech and AV Have Come

 In 1999, only three large U.S. public companies were led by women.
-While that number has grown, female representation in leadership has increased only slightly—from 32% in 2015 to 37% in 2024.
-It’s progress, but still shockingly underrepresented considering studies show that companies perform better when women are in decision making roles.
+While that number has grown, female representation in leadership has increased only slightly, from 32% in 2015 to 37% in 2024.
+It’s progress, but still shockingly underrepresented considering studies show that companies perform better when women are in decision-making roles.

-IN FACT: A McKinsey & Company study found that companies with at least 30% women in leadership are significantly more likely to financially outperform their competitors.
+In fact, a McKinsey & Company study found that companies with at least 30% women in leadership are significantly more likely to financially outperform their competitors.

-Yet, despite these road blocks, women have continued to push forward, take up space, and claim their place in the workforce, including AV and tech.
+Yet, despite these roadblocks, women have continued to push forward, take up space, and claim their place in the workforce, including AV and tech.
 They are breaking barriers and proving they belong in every room where decisions are made.

 For many women, this journey hasn’t been easy.
 IDS's Director of Human Resources, Katie Followell, reflects on her career across multiple industries: